The Best Assam Teas for 2022 Are Bold, Brash, and Malty

 Early in the first sip of Mana Organics Single-Estate Assam, I enjoyed Assam maltiness immediately at the front of the mouth.

-At the back of the mouth a wash of saliva emerged to suspend the flavors for a bit longer.
+At the back, a wash of saliva emerged to suspend the flavors for a bit longer.
 This was a surprise and welcomed event not duplicated by the other Assams I sampled.

 There was also a slightly earthy note that slipped into the mix.